Disability insurance with collective health claims: A mean-field approach: Mean-field approximation

 Due to Condition~\ref{cond:transition_rates_g}, we have conveniently and firmly positioned ourselves within the general mean-field theory, see for instance~\cite{Hornung2025}.
 Consequently, we immediately obtain the following result, which confirms the desired mean-field convergence and establishes the mean-field model as an approximation to the $n$-individual model. \begin{theorem} Suppose that Condition~\ref{cond:transition_rates_g} is met.
 Then the mean-field model exists and is unique.
 Further, with $\amsmathbb{Q}_n := X^n(\amsmathbb{P})$ and $\bar{\amsmathbb{Q}} := \bar{X}(\amsmathbb{P})$, it holds that $(\amsmathbb{Q}_n)_{n\in\amsmathbb{N}}$ is $\bar{\amsmathbb{Q}}$-chaotic. \end{theorem} \begin{proof} We adopt the reparameterization of Remark~\ref{rmk:semi_markov_reparam} for both $X^{\ell,n}$ and $\bar{X}$.
 This yields the following systems of integral equations:

 where $N^{\ell,n}_k := \sum_j N^{\ell,n}_{jk}$ and $\bar{N}_k := \sum_j \bar{N}_{jk}$.
-Propositions~5.7 and~6.6 of~\cite{Hornung2025} show that Condition~\ref{cond:transition_rates_g} is sufficient for the validity of Theorem~2.6 and~3.5 of~\cite{Hornung2025}, with the former ensuring the existence and uniqueness of the mean-field model and the latter confirming the postulated chaosticity. \end{proof}
+Proposition~3.14 of~\cite{Hornung2025} shows that Condition~\ref{cond:transition_rates_g} is sufficient for the validity of Theorem~3.7 and Theorem~4.4 in~\cite{Hornung2025}, with the former ensuring the existence and uniqueness of the mean-field model and the latter confirming the postulated chaosticity. \end{proof}

 We conclude this subsection with a brief discussion on regular conditional distributions in mean-field models.
 If $Y$ is an ordinary Markov process, then it is completely described by its initial distribution and its transition probabilities.
 In particular, we may determine its occupation probabilities by integrating the transition probabilities with respect to the initial distribution or, vice versa, we may determine the initial distribution via disintegration of the occupation probabilities with respect to the transition probabilities.
 In other words, changing the initial distribution only affects the occupation probabilities -- not the transition probabilities; confer also with the discussions in Section~\ref{sec:pre_mean-field}.